Phillip Schofield tells court moment his brother told him about 'sexual acts with teenager'

 The alleged abuse took place between 2016 and 2019.

-Timothy, who has worked as a police IT technician, is accused of causing the boy to watch sex acts and engage in sex acts.
+Timothy, who has worked as a police IT technician, was accused of causing the boy to watch sex acts and engage in sex acts.

-He is also alleged to have performed sex acts in front of the victim.
+He was also alleged to have performed sex acts in front of the victim.

 Phillip’s words came in a written statement.
 Phillip explained that his brother had phoned him in an “agitated and upset” state.
 Phillip had then invited him round to his London home.

-The This Morning star then went on to claim that he and Timothy spent hours talking and eating a meal together.
+The This Morning star then went on to claim that he and his brother spent hours talking and eating a meal together.

 “I was washing up and Tim was standing behind me and he said, ‘You are going to hate me for what I am about to say’,” Phillip then said.